-Frontotemporal dementia is an uncommon type of dementia that mainly affects the front and sides of the brain (frontal and temporal lobes) and causes problems with behaviour and language.
+Frontotemporal dementia is an uncommon type of dementia that causes problems with behaviour and language.

 Dementia is the name for problems with mental abilities caused by gradual changes and damage in the brain.